 Mental health group therapy activities

-There are plenty of group therapy activities that are designed to help people who are facing mental health conditions.
+There are plenty of group session therapy activities that are designed to help people who are facing mental health conditions.
 Here are some that your therapist may ask you to do if you decide to participate in group therapy:

 - Role-playing or psychodrama exercises to learn how to cope with certain situations as well as explore emotions and identify cognitive distortions.